What is the role of collaborative design in building products?

 Agile developers, testers, designers, and design architects are all involved in the design process.
 It means that their perspectives and opinions are considered before finalizing the product design.
 This often leads to innovations and better design solutions.

-As different team members are involved in the collaborative design process, everyone feels invested and has a stake in the outcome.
+As different team members are involved in the collaborative design process, everyone feels needed and has a stake in the outcome.
 This creates a sense of shared ownership in the success of the project.

 4. It allows faster time to market